shingt/DraggableModalTransition/README.md

 }
 ```

-For now you also need to call `modalViewDidScroll`.
-(Hopefully it will be fixed soon.)
+For now you also need to call `modalViewDidScroll` in your `scrollViewDidScroll`.

 ```swift
 class ModalViewController {